Armenians violated ceasefire 109 times in a day

-Armenian armed forces fired on positions of Azerbaijani units located at Gizilhajili, Kemerli villages of Gazakh region from positions located at Dovekh village of Noyemberyan region and Berkabervillage of Ijevan region.
+The ministry reports that Armenian armed forces fired on positions of Azerbaijani units located on the nameless heights of Gazakh region from positions located on the nameless heights of Ijevan region.

+In addition, Agdam village of Tovuz region took fire from Mosesgekh village of Berd region.

+Also positions in the nameless heights in the Krasnoselsk region fired on our positions in the nameless heights in the Gadabay region of Azerbaijan.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Yarimja, Chilaburt of Tartar region, Shikhlar, Javahirli, Kengerli, Sarijali, Novruzlu, Shuraabad Garagashagli, Merzili, Yusifjanli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashagy Seyidahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Tapqaraqoyunlu, Gulistan villages of Goranboy region, Goyarkh, Chilaburt, Chayli, Yarimja, Giziloba villages of Tartar, Javahirli, Kengerli, Sarijali, Shuraabad, Merzili, Novruzlu, Shikhlar, Bash Garvand, Garagashli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghy Abdurrahmanli villages of Fizuli region, Mehdili villages of Jabrail region, as well as at the unnamed heights of Goygol, Goranboy, Khojavand, Fizuli and Jabrail regions.

-Considering the operating conditions, Azerbaijani Armed Forces fired 109 shots on enemy firing points, positions and trenches.
+Considering the operating conditions, Azerbaijani Armed Forces fired 110 shots on Armenian positions.

 News DepartmentNews Author